BPHL-Molecular/Sanibel_PB/README.md

 ## Prerequisites
 Nextflow is needed.
 The detail of installation can be found in https://github.com/nextflow-io/nextflow.
+For HiPerGator users, Nextflow installation is not needed.

 Python3 is needed.
 The package "pandas" should be installed by ``` pip3 install pandas ``` if not included in your python3.

 Singularity/APPTAINER is needed.
 The detail of installation can be found in https://singularity-tutorial.github.io/01-installation/.
+For HiPerGator users, its installation is not needed.

 SLURM is needed.
+For HiPerGator users, its installation is not needed.

 PacBio SMRTLINK stand-alone tools are needed.
 About how to install them, please see the file "How_to_install_smrtlink_tools.txt".